SyncfusionExamples/How-to-customize-the-axis-label-format-based-on-the-culture-in-Blazor-charts/README.md

 # How-to-customize-the-axis-label-format-based-on-the-culture-in-Blazor-charts

-This article explains how to format axis label based on culture in blazor chart.
+This article explains how to format axis label based on culture in Blazor Chart Component.

-**Format axis label based on culture**
+**Format axis label based on culture in Blazor chart**

 [Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) allows you to change the axis label format using [LabelFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxis.html#Syncfusion_Blazor_Charts_ChartAxis_LabelFormat) property in chart axis.

-The following steps need to follow to format the axis label based on culture.
+The following steps need to follow to format the axis label based on culture(Euro).

 **Step1:** Need to set the culture in program.cs file as follows.